Mora (ship): Voyage to Pevensey

 On the evening of 27 September 1066, before sunset according to William of Poitiers, Duke William's invasion fleet embarked for England with the Mora in the lead.
 She carried a lantern on her mast so she could be seen and a horn was blasted as a signal to the other ships following.
 Mora, larger than the other ships, was also much faster.
 William found himself in mid-channel, alone, with no other ships in sight at daybreak.
 Waiting for the others to catch up, he had breakfast with wine.
 Once the others were in sight the fleet proceeded to Pevensey in Sussex.

-Her name
+Naming

-According to Elisabeth van Houts, the meaning of the name isn't known although there have been several suggestions.
+According to Elisabeth van Houts, the meaning of the name is unknown although there have been several suggestions.
 She might have been named for the Morini, ancient inhabitants of Flanders, as a reference to Matilda's Flemish origins.
 The Latin word mora has several meanings, none of which seem likely.
 These range from 'delay' or 'pause' to 'foolish' or 'foolish woman'.
 There is also the possibility that Mora was an anagram of Amor.

-There is a more detailed analysis of the multiple meanings and possible origins of the name in the academic paper "The multiple meanings of Mora, the flagship of William the Conqueror" by Elisabeth Waugaman, who in particular links it with the Stone of Mora, on which took place coronations in medieval Sweden.
+In the academic paper "The multiple meanings of Mora, the flagship of William the Conqueror", Elisabeth Waugaman links it with the Stone of Mora, on which took place coronations in medieval Sweden.
 By naming the ship Mora, Elisabeth Waugaman suggests Matilda hoped to strengthen her husband's claims to royal legitimacy in the eyes of his many followers and potential critics.

-There is a possibility that the name Mora is derived from Moraþ(pronounced Morath in Saxon) which translates as 'A drink formed by boiling down and sweetening wine (with mulberries), a decoction of wine and herbs', so the ship could have been named after Williams favourite drink, but we will never know.

-From the Gesta Normannorum Ducum by William of Jumièges there is an interesting piece of text about William having a meal in the Channel:

-At once the anchor was dropped, the meddlesome Duke partook of an abundant meal, accompanied by spiced wine, as if he were in his hall at home.

-So perhaps the ship was named after his favourite drink after all.